nakayama-kazuki/202x/power-punch/en/readme.md

 ## 2. Increase the Number of Pages

-First, don\'t hesitate to increasing the number of pages.
+First, don\'t hesitate to increase the number of pages.
 However, increasing the number of pages is not the same as overwhelming participants with voluminous materials.
 The goal is to enhance the quality of online communication.

 For example, having participants navigate back and forth between slides or transitioning to linked content to reference specific information can hinder understanding and discussion.
 If you want to repeatedly refer to the same slide, it should be reinserted each time.
-If you are concerned about omissions due to copying, you can manage slides that are repeatedly referenced as a slide master layout.
+If you are concerned about maintenance errors caused by copying, you can manage slides that need to be reused as slide-master layouts.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/slide-master-1.png' />